cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/allocationpolicies/power/PowerVmAllocationPolicyMigrationInterQuartileRange.rst

 .. java:type:: public class PowerVmAllocationPolicyMigrationInterQuartileRange extends PowerVmAllocationPolicyMigrationDynamicUpperThresholdAbstract

-   A VM allocation policy that uses Inter Quartile Range (IQR) to compute a dynamic threshold in order to detect host over utilization.
+   A VM allocation policy that uses Inter Quartile Range (IQR) to compute a dynamic threshold in order to detect host over utilization. \ **It's a Best Fit policy which selects the Host with most efficient power usage to place a given VM.**\

    If you are using any algorithms, policies or workload included in the power package please cite the following paper: